WebAssembly/spec/document/syntax/types.rst

      \ANYFUNC \\
    \end{array}

-Like memories, tables are constrained by limits for their minimum and optionally the maximum size.
+Like memories, tables are constrained by limits for their minimum and optionally maximum size.
-These sizes are given in numbers of entries.
+The limits are given in numbers of entries.

 The element type |ANYFUNC| is the infinite union of all `function types`.
 A table of that type thus contains references to functions of heterogeneous type.